banbox/banexg/readme.md

 The contract type for the current exchange, with options of `swap` for perpetual contracts and `future` for contracts with an expiration date.
 It can be set during initialization using `OptContractType` or by modifying the `ContractType` property of the exchange after initialization.

+### Deadlock Detection
+This project uses the [go-deadlock](https://github.com/sasha-s/go-deadlock) library by default to detect deadlocks.
+This may slow down the execution speed by more than ten times when frequently calling certain methods.
+You can disable it by setting `deadlock.Opts.Disable = true`.

 # Contact Me
 Email: `anyongjin163@163.com`
 WeChat: `jingyingsuixing`